Soble Rowe Krichbaum LLP

 Phone: (734) 996-5600

-Matthew Krichbaum is a principal of Soble Rowe Krichbaum, LLP.
-Prior to joining Soble Rowe Krichbaum LLP in 1998, Mr. Krichbaum practiced law in Chicago for approximately five years with the Chicago firm Katten, Muchin & Zavis.
-Matthew Krichbaum has handled all areas of trial and appellate work in civil litigation cases.
+Matthew E. Krichbaum is a principal of Soble Rowe Krichbaum, LLP.
+Prior to joining Soble Rowe Krichbaum in 1998, he practiced law in Chicago for approximately five years with the Chicago firm Katten, Muchin & Zavis.
+Mr. Krichbaum received his law degree, cum laude, from the University of Michigan, and a bachelor’s degree, cum laude, from the University of Michigan.
+Matthew has handled all areas of trial and appellate work in civil litigation cases.

 Matthew concentrates his practice in civil litigation, including commercial cases, intellectual property cases, and First Amendment and civil rights cases.
 Local clients include the Zingerman’s® Community of Businesses, Casa Dominick’s, and Bennett Optometry.
 Matthew has also served as local counsel in Michigan to TGL Marine Holdings, Eden Foods, Inc., the Recording Industry Association of America, the National Federation for the Blind, the Alliance of Artists and Recording Companies, and various plaintiffs in federal PACA litigation.
 Matthew is also qualified as a Civil Mediator under MCR 2.411.
 He is trained and experienced in facilitative mediation and is a court-approved mediator in Washtenaw, Livingston, Jackson, Oakland, and Wayne counties.
 Matthew is also the former chair of the Washtenaw County Bar Association’s Alternative Dispute Resolution Committee.